makeworld-the-better-one/fmrl/spec.md

 Servers SHOULD return code 400 with error text if the client body tries to set fields the server doesn't support.

 An empty JSON document like `{}` is valid, but of course will do nothing.
+It SHOULD NOT update the last modified time of the status.

 An empty body is not valid, and servers MUST return an error, like status code 400.

 If the server is hosted at `example.com`, the URL to set the status of the user `bob` looks like